madela2/idg1292-2024-oblig3-group01-improved/README.md

 ![Storyboard v1](assets/images/storyboard-v1.webp)
 ![Storyboard v2](assets/images/storyboard-v2.webp)

 We decided on a simplistic art style with distinctive silhouettes to make sure our story was easily understandable.
 The overall style was consistent due to us drawing everything ourselves in a similar manner, and having a limited color palette that was vibrant but slightly muted.
-In the end, we didn't adhere to either of the storyboards, as we found out certain parts were unecessary along the way.
+In the end, we didn't adhere fully to either of the storyboards, as we found out certain parts were unecessary along the way.

 We aimed to create a story that everyone could easily engage with by keeping important UX design principles in mind from the start, such as consistency, accessibility (contrast, reduced motion), and a clear visual hierachy.